yhs0602/minecraft-simulator-benchmark/README.md

 | 640x360 Simul Render Optim | ?            | ?               | ?                    |
 | 64x64 PPO Render Optim     | ?            | ?               | ?                    |
 | 640x360 PPO Render Optim   | ?            | ?               | ?                    |

+Currently CraftGround 640x360 result is actually 640x320.
+We will re-run the experiment with 640x360 and update the results.